 What made me reminisce about this was hearing about 9 year- old Martha Payne from Scotland, who started her own blog about lunch, called Never Seconds.
 In order to bring attention to the quality of food served in Scottish school cafeterias, she started taking a picture of her lunch daily and then critiquing it.
 She has caught the attention of the international media, created a platform for discussion about food in schools and receives an influx of photos daily from around the world of what people (and kids in particular) are eating for lunch.

 Luckily in B.C., we have guidelines around what types of healthy food and beverages can be sold to children in schools.
 We have wonderful programs like the Farm to School Salad Bar and the School Fruit and Vegetable Nutrition Program, where kids are exposed to new foods and encouraged to eat more produce.
 However, not all schools have cafeterias or hot lunch programs.
 Not all schools have salad bars.
 Some kids are still packing their lunches from home (albeit without the pb&j), or in the case of secondary schools, heading off campus to local fast food establishments.

 The times have changed, and our understanding of the importance of feeding children well has grown.
 We lead busy lives and convenience is key, but are we sacrificing quality and health for a little more time?
 I’ll take a page from Martha Payne then and ask, what are you (and more importantly, your children) eating for lunch today?

 About Holly Christian

 Holly Christian is a Regional Lead for Population Health.
 She has a passion for healthy living and health promotion and is a foodie at heart.
 Originally from Ontario, she has fully embraced northern living, but enjoys the warmth of the sun and the sound of the ocean.
-She swims, bikes and runs, and is currently training for her first marathon.
+She swims, bikes and runs, and just completed her first marathon.